danny00747/Portfolio/content/fosdem-2020.md

 In addition to the many presentations, stands can be used to share information, demonstration software or even sell merchandise, give gifts and, above all, for exhibitors to introduce themselves to the many visitors.

-These are some of the FOSDEM'20 conferences i was able to attend :
+These are some conferences i was able to attend during FOSDEM 2020:

 <details>
   <summary> <b> Saturday 1st Feb 2020 </b></summary>